 Milestones are the touchpoints that move a customer from one stage of the sales funnel to the next.

 The First Touch milestone is the first time a customer engages with your company.
 For example, if they click a PPC ad that takes them to a landing page or they are called by a sales representative on your team.
 This is the first time a customer interacts with your company.

-Two important things to know about the First Touch milestone:
+An important note about the First Touch milestone:

 - First Touch milestones won’t populate in CallRail until a customer calls one of your tracking numbers and is therefore visible to your company as a raw lead.
 (Outbound calls are an exception, see FAQ’s.)

 The Lead Creation milestone is the last source before a customer calls and becomes known to your business as a raw lead.
 Raw leads are any lead that hasn’t been qualified yet (the next stage of the sales funnel).
-For example, if a customer clicks on one of your Google AdWords PPC ads and then calls the tracking number on your landing page, their Lead Creation milestone would be that PPC ad because it caused them to call.
+For example, if a customer clicks on one of your Google Ads PPC ads and then calls the tracking number on your landing page, their Lead Creation milestone would be that PPC ad because it caused them to call.

 The Qualified milestone is the last source before a customer becomes scored as a qualified lead.
-Raw leads can be scored as qualified leads using CallScore, keyword spotting, or manual scoring.
+Raw leads can be scored as qualified leads using CallScore, keyword spotting workflows, manually scoring a lead on your CallRail dashboard, or keypad scoring.

 - First Touch = a customer is aware of your company.